 The Creative Force Awakens

-Fast forward to 2015 where recently the final official trailer for the new Star Wars film was released onto the Internet.
-Released on October 19th, it's already been viewed over 52 million times.
+Fast forward to 2015 where the official trailer for the first new Star Wars sequel in decades was released onto the Internet.
+Released on October 19th, it was quickly viewed over 50 million times.

 Upon its release, thousands of fans immediately recorded themselves reacting to the trailer, and uploaded those reactions to YouTube.